MapBBCode/mapbbcode/EMBEDDING.md

 11. Open a list of topics and check again for absence of any mapbbcode scripts.
 12. Create a new topic with a map and check it out afterwards.
 13. Log out and check maps in topics.

+### External maps

+1. Enable external maps in the administration panel.
+2. Create a new post, click "Map" button and ensure there is an "Upload" button.
+3. Click it and type a random word into the input field, then press "Apply".
+An error message should appear.
+4. Press "Close", then draw some lines and markers, then press "Upload".
+5. You would be presented with a link to MapBBCode Share website.
+Open it in a new tab.
+6. Press "Close" button in the map editor. `[mapid]code[/mapid]` should appear in a text area.
+7. Preview the post, checking that the map is displayed, and there are "Export" and "Outer link" buttons.
+8. Submit the post, check that the map is displayed.
+9. Press "Export" button, select "GeoJSON" and download the file.
+Then check that its contents are adequate.
+10. Switch to the tab with MapBBCode Share, make adjustments to the map and click "Save".
+11. Go back to the forum and refresh the page.
+The map should be updated.
+12. Click an outer link button and copy the URL of the page to the clipboard.
+13. Create a new post, click "Map" button, and then "Upload".
+14. Paste the URL into the input field and press "Apply". `[mapid]code[/mapid]` should be added to a text area.
+15. Cancel the posting, go to the administration panel and disable external maps.
+16. Return to the forum thread and check that `[mapid]` code is not parsed.
+17. Create a new pos, click "Map" and ensure there is no "Upload" button.

 ### Private messages